sanjiv-0103/Sanjiv-Portfolio/README.md

-# 🌐 Sanjiv Portfolio Website
+# 🌐 B Sanjiv Portfolio Website

 This is my personal portfolio website built using **HTML and CSS** to showcase my skills, projects, education, and achievements as a B.Tech CSE w/s AI ML student.
 The design is simple, clean, and fully responsive.